Meadowsweet (novel): Plot summary

-After he has left there is then an almighty commotion from outside as a stranger starts shouting that a young girl is in danger, this followed by Boadicea's entrance – crashing through the loft skylight while clutching some owl eggs.
-The eggs are smashed by the fall, which is a source of great amusement to the stranger – who soon turns out to be none other than Lieutenant Jack Carrington.
+After he leaves an almighty commotion erupts from outside as a stranger starts shouting that a young girl is in danger.
+This is followed by Boadicea's entrance – crashing through the loft skylight while clutching a nest of owl eggs.
+The eggs are smashed by the fall, much to the stranger's amusement – The stranger is soon revealed to be none other than Lieutenant Jack Carrington.

 Aunt Caroline is delighted to see the son of her old friend Mamie Carrington and invites him to stay for supper.
 While waiting for Olive to come down, Jack starts to tease Boadicea, holding her hands and kissing her on the cheek and neck while she protests and gets redder and redder.
 Olive catches them like this and with a disapproving look tells Jack to leave Boadicea alone as she looks like a bedraggled chicken.
 Jack realises he has made a grave mistake by paying attention to another woman in Olive's presence, even if that attention was meant purely in brotherly kindness Embarrassed by Olive's comments about her appearance, and upset by the way Jack acts when her sister is in the room, Boadicea produces a passionate outburst about how she hates mincing 'ladies' with their white hands and chicken livers and storms out of the room.

 When Olive and Jack are left alone it becomes apparent that she is the one pushing the relationship, Jack does not want to get involved with a married woman, even one as beautiful as Lady Jefferys and he spurns her advances.
 She then demands that he must return her letters later that evening.

 Olive is looking forward to supper, as Jack's presence will surely teach her husband a lesson.
 However, Sir Baldwin shows no reaction when he returns to find the Lieutenant in the house, and worse still for Olive, Boadicea comes down to supper dressed and acting like a charming young lady, tomboy manners put to the side.
 Her complete change in appearance and demeanour means that it is Boadicea rather than Olive who is the centre of attention, and in a fit of pique Olive accuses her of throwing herself at the Lieutenant and suggests she should be sent to boarding school for a year.